Praqma/web-alliance/_pages/initiatives.md

 It is matured a lot since the 7th gathering and is now first class project in the Jenkins community taking a lot of interest and focus.

-We believe it is production ready and we're rolling it out now.
+We believe it is production-ready and we're rolling it out now.

 ## Managed OPS